9to5IT/Alfred-Parallels-Manager/readme.md

 # Alfred Workflow - Parallels Manager

-This is an [Alfred Workflow](https://www.alfredapp.com/) which is used to manage all of your Parallels VMs (virtual machines).
+This is an [Alfred Workflow](https://www.alfredapp.com/) (Alfred 3 & Alfred 4) which is used to manage all of your Parallels VMs (virtual machines).
 The options available are:

 - Start
 - Stop